alewolf/fbqevent.js/README.md

 Only released versions can be retrieved that way.
 If a specified version never was released, Facebook will return the latest version.

-The full ULR with version parameter is: https://connect.facebook.net/en_US/fbevents.js?v=2.9.84
+The full url with version parameter is: https://connect.facebook.net/en_US/fbevents.js?v=2.9.84

 If you like to link a specific version through the GitHub CDN of this repo use the following link pattern: